 What is text editors?

-A text editor is the type of software that is used to edit plain-text documents.
+A text editor is a type of software that is used to edit plain-text documents.
 Programmers use text editors because most computer programs are made in plain text.

 A programmer can make changes to what they have written without stopping their thought process, so an experienced programmer can fix bugs or other issues easily.